jhackett1/railsy-nextjs-prisma-example/README.md

 - `components` contains reusable React components
 - `cypress` contains integration tests, their config and fixtures
 - `lib` contains everything else

+## To do

+Need to add examples for:

+1. Flash messages.
+Is this a good pattern to continue with?
+Would toast messages be a better fit?
+2. Background job queue, maybe with [BullMQ](https://github.com/taskforcesh/bullmq)